diesel-rs/diesel/guide_drafts/migration_guide.md

 <a name="2-0-0-mutable-connection"></a>

 Diesel now requires mutable access to the `Connection` to perform any database interaction.
-The following changes are required for all usages of a `Connection` type:
+The following changes are required for all usages of any `Connection` type:

 ```diff
 - let connection = PgConnection::establish_connection("…")?;